◊◊◊◊

 Garlic and/or other spices (optional)

 Slice onions and peppers, and put them in the crock pot first.
 Cut chicken breasts into chunks, and add them on top of the veggies.
 Then top with salsa (about 1/2 cup per chicken breast) on top.
 Cook all day on low or a few hours on high.
-You can add extra garlic with the chicken and whatever spices sound good that day, but you don't really need it with the salsa.
+You can add extra garlic with the chicken and other spices as desired, but the salsa will add enough flavor.

 Chicken Paprika